-Anger and depression are so closely tied that it’s sometimes hard to differentiate which you’re actually feeling.
-Psychiatrist Judith Eve Lipton nailed it when she said that they “go together like peanut butter and jelly.”
+You can’t tell the difference between anger and depression.
+Psychiatrist Judith Eve Lipton nailed it when she said they “go together like peanut butter and jelly.”
 We all feel angry and depressed at times.
-Both can be harmful to your health, so it’s important to recognize the signs and figure out how to deal with any issues.
-Here’s how you know that you’re dealing with anger.
+Both can be harmful to your health, so it’s essential to recognize the signs and figure out how to deal with any issues.
+Here are five signs that you’re angry.

 When you’re depressed, you experience lingering sadness that usually intensifies over time.
 Anger tends to dissipate more quickly.
 It might stick around for a little while, but anger falls away once you’ve had a chance to calm down, process the situation and take action.

-When you have pent up anger, it doesn’t take much to trigger your emotions.
+It doesn’t take much to trigger your emotions when you have pent-up anger.
 You might cry at the drop of a hat or fly into a rage over something as minor as someone cutting you off in traffic.
-Depression changes your mood, but anger can cause you to lash out over any small incident or perceived slight.
+Depression changes your mood, but anger can cause you to lash out over any little incident or perceived slight.

-When you get really angry you might find that you clench your jaw and grind your teeth.
-This can cause headaches and other physical symptoms that won’t make you any happier.
+You might clench your jaw and grind your teeth when you get outraged.
+It can cause headaches and other physical symptoms that won’t make you any happier.

-Even the most mild-mannered people can become hot enough under the collar that they feel an urge to punch a wall or break a glass.
-Physical or violent behavior is never appropriate, but if you find yourself even feeling the urge, you are experiencing anger.
+Even the most mild-mannered people can become hot enough under the collar to feel an urge to punch a wall or break a glass.
+Physical or violent behavior is never appropriate, but if you find yourself even feeling the desire, you are experiencing anger.

 It’s important to recognize when you’re angry.
-Anger affects your physical and mental well-being – whether it’s tied to depression or not.
-It increases your risk for heart attack and stroke.
-It causes you pain.
-But when you’re able to identify that anger is the culprit, you can address it and get relief.
-Exercise, meditation and venting to your tribe (or a professional if necessary) go a long way in resolving anger-causing issues and getting you back to place of peace and calm.
+In either case, anger harms your physical and mental health.
+It raises heart attack and stroke risks.
+But when you can identify that anger is the culprit, you can address it and get relief.
+Exercise, meditation, and venting to your tribe (or a professional if necessary) go a long way in resolving anger-causing issues and getting you back to peace and calm.

 Remember to make healthy living a part of every day!